 Is the proposed implementation and mitigation plan for harmonized rate classes appropriate?

+Are the proposed changes to services and related charges, and the terms and conditions, applicable post 2024 appropriate?
 (Agreed to add new issue)

 D. Other

-Are the proposed scorecard Performance Metrics and Measurement targets for the amalgamated utility appropriate?(Agreed to add new issue)
+Are the proposed scorecard Performance Metrics and Measurement targets for the amalgamated utility appropriate?

+Should the OEB grant Enbridge Gas’s request for a partial exemption from the Call Answering Service Level, Time to Reschedule a Missed Appointment and Meter Reading Performance Measurement targets set out in GDAR?
+(Agreed to add new issue)

+Should the OEB Commissioners make a recommendation, as proposed, to the Chief Executive Officer of the OEB for a review of GDAR’s SQR measures based on customer experience and expectations, and current industry and technical standards?
 (Agreed to add new issue, comments will be filed by OEB staff)